cassiomolin/http-patch-spring/README.md

 }
 ```

 The `ContactMapper` implementation will be exposed as a Spring `@Component`, so it can be injected in other Spring beans.
 Let me highlight that _MapStruct doesn't use reflections_.
-MapStruct creates an actual implementation for the mapper interface and we can even check the code if we want to.
+Instead, it creates an actual implementation for the mapper interface and we can even check the code if we want to.

 For comparision purposes, a controller method for handling `PUT` request could be implemented as follows: